 Sonographer performance is monitored throughout the Atherosclerosis Risk in Communities Study at the respective field centers.
-The chief sonographer at each field center observes each sonographer one time each month as he/she performs a scan.
-Another sonographer will observe the chief sonographer once a month, as he/she performs one scan.
+The chief sonographer at each field center reviews one scan per sonographer each month for his/her field center.

 11.2.2 Ultrasound area equipment maintenance